 In FY 2019, due to the adoption of MFRS 16, which requires companies to recognize the depreciation of right of usage assets, AirAsia Group Berhad booked an additional depreciation of RM 1.24 billion.
 On top of higher fuel expenses and other operating expenses, AirAsia Group Berhad slipped into the red, reporting a loss of RM 316 million.

 |Year||Assets (RM’000)||Liabilities (RM’000)||Equities (RM’000)||Current Ratio|

-AirAsia Bhd has been making news headlines from time to time on their special dividend payment.
-The recent RM0.90 per share special dividend was the largest sum ever recorded.
+AirAsia Bhd previously made news headlines from time to time on their special dividend payment.
+Their recent RM0.90 per share special dividend is the largest sum ever.

-The cash derived for the special dividend payment is obtained when AirAsia Bhd sells off its airplanes to another company.
+The cash for the special dividend payment is obtained when AirAsia Bhd sells off its aeroplanes to another company.
 Then it leases back these planes to run its operations as normal.
-There are no operational changes, just ownership of the planes are transferred to a leasing company.
+There are no operational changes, just the transfer of ownership of the planes are to a leasing company, albeit with a leasing cost and also the recognition of right of usage asset depreciation.
 The effects will be primarily on AirAsia Bhd’s profit and loss statement.

 Starting FY 2018, AirAsia group started to dispose of their aircraft and lease them back.
 That is why net cash from investing activities saw a huge uptick in both FY 2018 and FY 2019.
 The funds from their aircraft disposals are then used to pare down their debts and also partially distributed as special dividends in FY 2018 and FY 2019.
 Back then, it looks like a smart move to free up AirAsia Group’s heavy assets, leasing them back and pare down its debt amount.

 Do note that a special dividend is a “special” dividend.
 One should not expect “special” dividends to happen every year.